 - Now that the emergency brake is set and holding the vehicle’s weight, put your car in gear or park.

 This simple procedure will take the weight off of your gears and stop the clunking that was happening as you moved in and out of gear on startup.

 This works for any type of transmission.

 If your clunking sound happens when you are driving, we focus on a few different areas like the transmission mounts and low or bad transmission fluid.
 Clunks can also be from faulty speed sensors that aren’t getting your transmission gears up to the speeds it needs to shift properly, or spinning them too fast.

 One of our Pro Techs can take care of your clunk with an appointment.

 A transmission slipping or popping out of gear is a fairly common occurrence when it comes to manual transmission problems.
 Most people find out their transmission has a pop mid-turn.
 If your vehicle is popping your transmission out of gear, it could be a few different issues with the transmission.

-When transmissions haven’t had regular fluid changes at the recommended kilometer markers, their fluid could more or less be holding the gears together at that point.
+When transmissions haven’t had regular fluid changes at the recommended kilometre markers, their fluid could more or less behold the gears together at that point.
 All of the metal shavings and other items that have broken off into the fluid might be the only reason your transmission is still working at all.
 At that point, don’t have it changed, save your money, just ride it out until it dies or repairs it.

 If the pop continues after the transmission fluid change, you have bigger fish to fry.